2024 University of Oxford Chancellor election: Creation of Chancellor's Election Committee

-The Committee may also co-opt one or two other members.
+The Committee was given the power to co-opt one or two other members.

 Neil O'Brien MP, an Oxford graduate and member of Christ Church, commented the same day: "A stitch-up in Oxford: with no public discussion the University has decided to move away from democracy when choosing its next Chancellor."
 An article in The Daily Telegraph the next day quoted his "stitch-up" comment and also an unnamed college don who had told the newspaper he saw the new Committee as an "undemocratic, Politburo-style election approach”.
 Dr Yuan Zi Zhou, a university lecturer in politics, commented that the changing of the rules "illustrates the control freak tendencies of modern academic managers".
 The removal of duly nominated candidates was believed to be unprecedented in such elections in the United Kingdom.

 On 25 March, the Evening Standard quoted an anonymous "senior cabinet minister" as saying: "We can’t have a stitch-up.
 The next chancellor must be selected by the same democratic process as the last one."
 It reported that "another senior government source", also anonymous, had commented: "It is all about this performative obsession with equality and diversity."
 In a statement the University said:

 "The next chancellor will be elected by convocation — the body of university members and alumni — using an online platform.
 Eligibility will first be checked by the chancellor's election committee against criteria agreed by council.
 The committee will be made up of representatives from across the collegiate university and its council."

 On 28 March, a letter from Vice-chancellor Irene Tracey appeared in The Times defending the changes and claiming "democracy is alive and well at Oxford".

 On 30 March, The Sunday Telegraph claimed to have seen a leaked email showing that the intended purpose of the Committee was "to stop politicians becoming chancellor".
 Damian Green, the former de facto deputy prime minister and a friend of Theresa May from their days at the University of Oxford, described the criteria as "a momentous and ill-advised change which at the very least should have been consulted on".

 On 15 May, The Times reported that "Oxford University has dropped plans to vet the candidates to become its new chancellor after being accused by ministers of an attempted "stitch up" to prevent another white male politician from getting the job...The change is designed to see off a row with senior government ministers, who attacked the proposals as "wokeism gone mad" and said they were designed to install university officials' preferred candidate."
 In the same paper, the leader article welcomed the U-turn as "a victory for fairness and common sense."